Can Stem Cells Save You From Migraines?

 Some patients with occasional, moderate migraines use self-care treatments like over the counter medications like NSAIDs, ice, and rest during an attack.
 However, patients who suffer from chronic, more serious migraines must often use prescription migraine medications.
 Unfortunately, these medications may actually increase the frequency of migraines if a patient uses them too frequently over long periods.
 Patients also run the risk of addiction to these medications and pain relievers when used for long periods.
 Other treatments, like serotonin inhibitors, can leave patients with a risk of behavioral changes and even muscle spasms.

 SVF, or stromal vascular fraction, therapy uses stem cells from adipose fat stem cells to treat trigeminal nerve inflammation and thus, reduce migraine pain.
 During SVF therapy, fat stem cells are collected from the patient via liposuction and reintroduced to the body intravenously.
 Once deployed, the stem cells go to work to combat inflammation of the trigeminal nerve.
 Dr. Johnson has successfully used SVF therapy to treat migraine patients here at Innovations Stem Cell Center, giving patients a new lease on life.

 Do you suffer from chronic migraines and debilitating pain?
 Do you want to know more about SVF therapy for migraines?
-Calls Innovations Stem Cell Center today at 214-256-1462 a consultation.
+Read our blogs on stem cell therapy What are Stem Cells? and Understanding Adipose-Derived Stem Cells Calls Innovations Stem Cell Center today at 214-643-8665 a consultation.